mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 **Different person**: It’s physical proof?

-**Katagiri**: No, no. Well physical – that is part of the proof.
+**Katagiri**: No, no. Well, physical – that is part of the proof.
 Physical, mental proof – that is part of it, not the whole.

 **Different person**: What’s the rest? *[laughter]*